jpreardon/good-morning-display/WORKLOG.md

 Introduced a bug last night.
 Fixed it.

 I really need to clean up the fetching of arrivals, it's a mess.
 I'll focus on that tonight.
+Unfortunately, it didn't seem to make refreshing any faster, in fact, it looks like it is about 9ms (avg) slower based on my very unscientific test.
+That's pretty close though.
+And the code is somewhat more readable.
+It could still use a bit of work though.

 I also DRYed up the way the HTML was being created for the arrivals.

 ### 2021-02-23